-As you are aware, you are already part of the DiPALS study.
+As you are aware, you and your relative are already part of the DiPALS study.
 When you initially gave consent, you agreed to be contacted for the interview stage of the project.
 We would now like to invite you to participate in these interviews.
 You do not need to make a decision immediately as to whether or not you want to take part.
-We would also like to invite the individual you identify as your main carer to participate in this study.
-However if you do not wish for us to invite them or they decline to participate you may still participate in the interviews.

-We are conducting these interviews on 12 patients and their carers in this group.
+We are conducting these interviews on 12 patients and their carer's in this group.
 We are contacting people in Sheffield, Manchester, Oxford, Birmingham and Newcastle to take part.